 It should be noted that losing consciousness is not the only symptom of a concussion; over 90% of those who sustain one do not lose consciousness.
 Similarly, you do not necessarily have to take a blow to the head; any sudden jerking of the head, such as what happens in a whiplash injury, can also be a cause.

 Preventing concussions can be complicated.
 Helmets in contact sports are usually mandatory, but while they can offer some protection, a severe hit can still result in a concussion.
-The NFL experimented with “Guardian Caps” during its preseason, a soft-shell, padded covering that goes on the outside of the regular NFL helmets.
+After mandating the use of “Guardian Caps," a soft-shell, padded covering that goes on the outside of regular football helmets, during its training camps last year, the NFL reported 52% fewer concussions.
 According to the NFL, wearing a Guardian Cap can result in at least a 10% reduction in severity of impact if one player is wearing it, and at least a 20% reduction in impact if two players in a collision are wearing it.